jagimene/pi-homelab/zigbee2mqtt/README.md

 To test, unplug the adapter and plug it back.
 Then execute this: `ls -l /dev/zigbee`.
 It should show this result…

     lrwxrwxrwx 1 root root 7 Mar 30 11:28 /dev/zigbee -> ttyUSB0

+* Load configuration.yaml to /docker/zigbee2mqtt/data
+* Configure server, user and pass for mosquitto